 DigiTales is a not-for-profit research and participatory media company hosted by the Department of Media and Communications at Goldsmiths, University of London.

-Digital storytelling is at the heart of how we work with individuals, groups and organisations.
-We provide collaborative workshops which enable people to find, tell and share their stories in a digital environment.
+Digital Storytelling is at the heart of our work with individuals, groups and organisations.
+Our collaborative workshops which enable people to find, tell and share their stories in a digital environment.

-We have worked with partners from across Europe and beyond, using digital storytelling as a means to develop creative skills and talents and build confidence of people whose voices might otherwise not be heard.
-We also use digital storytelling as a co-creative action research method.
-We are part of a growing network of over 600 digital storytelling practitioners, projects and organisations across the globe.
+We have worked with partners from across the world, using digital storytelling as a means to develop creative skills and talents and build the confidence of people whose voices might otherwise not be heard.
+We also use Digital Storytelling as a co-creative action research method.
+We are active participants in a flourishing network of over 600 international Digital Storytelling researchers and practitioners.

-This edited collection brings together academics and practitioners to explore the uses of Digital Storytelling, which places the greatest possible emphasis on the voice of the storyteller.
+Digital Storytelling: Form and Content brings together academics and practitioners to explore the uses of Digital Storytelling.
 Case studies are used as a platform to investigate questions of concept, theory and practice, and to shine an interrogative light on this emergent form of participatory media.